katewang1/Employee_Attrition_Analysis/README.md

 ## Machine Learning

-Three machine learning models were created, tested and optimized to determine the best fit for our website deployment: Logistic Regression, Random Forest and Neural Network models.
+Three machine learning models were created, tested and optimized to determine the best fit for our website deployment: Logistic Regression, Random Forest and Neural Network models:
 </br>
 </br>

 ### Logistic Regression Model

-The purpose of the model was to predict whether an employee will stay or leave their current job.
+The purpose of the model was to predict whether an employee will stay or leave their current job given various demographics, HR information and answers to questionairres.
 The model predicted at 75.47% accuracy.
 The classification report is below:

 ![](resources/logReg_classificationReport.png)